aneale1/paper_survey_Fall_23/mpc_presentation_notes.md

         * people want to know know what each's other input is
     * the malicius attacker
         * what if someone wants to play a trick and try to subvert the protocol in someway?
+        * you can protect this with a commitment value in some implementations. see the foundationsofgc paper.
         * the sender sends the wrong circuit -> what do they hope to achieve with this?

 ### propose the the solution